visgl/loaders.gl/docs-arrow/api-reference/vectors.md

 ## Float16Vector Methods

 Since JS doesn't have half floats, `Float16Vector` is backed by a `Uint16Array` integer array.
+To make it practical to work with these arrays in JS, some extra methods are added.

 ### toArray() : `Uint16Array`

-Returns a zero-copy slice of the underlying `Uint16Array` data.
-This avoids incurring extra compute or copies if you're calling `toArray()` in order to create a buffer for something like WebGL, but makes it hard to use the returned data as floating point values in JS.
+Returns a zero-copy view of the underlying `Uint16Array` data.

+Note: Avoids incurring extra compute or copies if you're calling `toArray()` in order to create a buffer for something like WebGL, but makes it hard to use the returned data as floating point values in JS.

 ### toFloat32Array() : Float32Array